-The Kodak PIXPRO S-1 and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were revealed to the public, respectively, in January 2012 and April 2016.
+The Kodak PixPro S-1 and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were officially introduced, respectively, in January 2012 and April 2016.
 Both the S-1 and the GX85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Kodak has a resolution of 16.1 megapixel, whereas the Panasonic provides 15.8 MP.
+The Kodak has a resolution of 16.1 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX85 is notably larger (10 percent) than the Kodak S-1.
 Moreover, the GX85 is substantially heavier (47 percent) than the S-1.
 In this context, it is worth noting that neither the S-1 nor the GX85 are weather-sealed.